skeyll/SynicSugar/docs/content/SynicSugar.P2P/p2pConfig.md

 ### Description
-This is configs for p2p.
-The Singleton instance has UserIDs (of Lobby members) and some config on conenction.<br>
+This is config class for p2p.<br>

-This script is Mono's Singleton attached to ConnenctManager.
-Drop this **ConnenctManager** into the scene from *Packages/SynicSugar/Runtime/Prefabs/ConnectManager*. <br>
+This script is Mono's Singleton attached to NetworkManager.
+To generate NetworkManager, right-click on the Hierarchy and click SynicSugar/NetworkManager.<br>
-ConnectManager has **DontDestroy**, so ConnectManager will not be destroyed by scene transitions. <br>
+NetworkManager has **DontDestroy**, so ConnectManager will not be destroyed by scene transitions. <br>

+If this is no longer needed, we call *[CancelCurrentMatchMake](../../SynicSugar.MatchMake/MatchMakeManager/cancelcurrentmatchmake)*, *[ConnectHub.Instance.CloseSession(CancellationTokenSource)](../../SynicSugar.P2P/ConnectHub/exitsession)* or *[ConnectHub.Instance.ExitSession(CancellationTokenSource)](../../SynicSugar.P2P/ConnectHub/exitsession)*.

 If this is no longer needed, we call *[CancelCurrentMatchMake](../../SynicSugar.MatchMake/MatchMakeManager/cancelcurrentmatchmake)*, *[ConnectHub.Instance.CloseSession(CancellationTokenSource)](../../SynicSugar.P2P/ConnectHub/exitsession)* or *[ConnectHub.Instance.ExitSession(CancellationTokenSource)](../../SynicSugar.P2P/ConnectHub/exitsession)*.